Chart Color Schemes

 The labour market in Upper Kedron - Ferny Grove shows considerable strength compared to most other Australian regions

-However, manufacturing shows lower representation at 2.9% compared to the regional average of 6.4%.
-The predominantly residential area offers limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-From September 2024 to September 2025, the labour force decreased by 3.5%, while employment declined by 2.8%, leading to a fall in unemployment rate by 0.7 percentage points.
-In contrast, Greater Brisbane recorded employment growth of 3.8% and labour force growth of 3.3%, with unemployment falling by 0.5 percentage points.
-State-level data from QLD as of 25-Nov shows employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Upper Kedron - Ferny Grove's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Employment opportunities seem limited locally, as indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, labour force decreased by 3.5% and employment declined by 2.8%, reducing unemployment by 0.7 percentage points.
+Greater Brisbane recorded employment growth of 3.8% and labour force growth of 3.3%, with unemployment falling by 0.5 percentage points.
+Jobs and Skills Australia's May-25 forecasts suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth varies between sectors.
+Applying these projections to Upper Kedron - Ferny Grove's employment mix indicates local employment should increase by 6.8% over five years and 13.9% over ten years.

 Frequently Asked Questions - Employment